jwa-lab/platform-docs/docs/intro.md

 The first services offered by the platform are:

 - Item Service: Efficiently manage video game items and store them on the blockchain as [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token).
--   Authorization Service: A Mock authorization service that provides test users for the platform

-## How do I use it?

-You can simply follow our tutorial, setup a local JWA Platform and start creating [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token) today.

-The platform will soon be offered as a Cloud solution, follow our [blog](/blog) for updates.
+- Resource Service: Manage in-game resources and allow players to convert them to [FTs](https://www.ledger.com/academy/fungible-token-categories-explained)
+- PlayTiX Connect: An authentication service that allow you to manage player's identities